thomaseadie/sonar-gosu/README.md

 It is possible to reuse a previously generated report from CodeNarc by setting the `sonar.gosu.codenarc.reportPath` property.

 *Gosu File Suffixes*
 It is possible to define multiple gosu file suffixes to be recognized by setting the `sonar.gosu.file.suffixes` property.
-Note that by default, only files having `.gosu` as extension will be analyzed.
+Note that by default, only files having `.gs` or `.gsx` as extension will be analyzed.

 *Unit Tests Execution Reports*
 Import unit tests execution reports (JUnit XML format) by setting the sonar.junit.reportsPath property.
 Default location is _target/surefire-reports_.